-(1st row) Start with a Magic Ring, chain 1 and make 7 hdcs into the ring.
+(1st row) Chain 3 and, into the first chain (it acts as the middle ring), make 7 hdcs into the ring.
 Slip stitch to close.

-(2) Chain 1 and make 1 hdc at the base of chain.
-Then make 2 hdcs into each stitch in previous row (16 stitches).
+(2) Chain 2 and make 1 hdc at the base of chain.
+Then make 2 hdcs into each stitch in previous row (15 stitches plus beginning “chain 2” = 16).
 Slip stitch to close (do the slip stitch to close each row).

 (4) Same except alternate 1 hdc in next two stitches and 2 hdcs in third stitch, and so on all the way around.